-The EU Civil Protection Mechanism will be strengthened to equip the EU to respond effectively to emergencies, including medical ones such as the Covid-19 pandemic.
+The EU is strengthening its Civil Protection Mechanism to respond more effectively to emergencies, including medical ones such as the Covid-19 pandemic.

 The fund helps EU countries respond to emergencies and disasters.
-It has been activated to help in earthquakes, fires, floods and most recently to gather the necessary medical equipment to combat Covid-19 and evacuate EU citizens stranded around the world by the coronavirus outbreak.
+It has been activated to help in earthquakes, fires, floods and most recently to gather the necessary medical equipment to combat Covid-19.

 EU defence mechanism to save lives